 The Tennessee World Affairs Council & Belmont University, Interdisciplinary Studies & Global Education

-invite you to a public affairs event on the topic
+invites you to a public affairs event on the topic

 U.S. Russian Relations: